Cooking against the theft of time

 To make tsyot, she first thoroughly washed the fresh ingredients and shelled the walnuts.
 Then the kitchen would resonate with the rumble of her pestling in the stone mortar, her body in sync with its rhythm, as if summoning the gestures of the stone carver who shapes these mortars out of dever chiselled from the mountains.

 She used, with efficiency, the heart as well as the edges of the mortar, and one by one the ingredients – no measurements except intuition and experience – were ground.
 Then she added salt and red chilli powder, as per her preference.
 She divided this mixture into two portions – with and without curd.
-When she finished, usually by noon, she left with her friend for the mosque.
+When she finished, usually by noon, she left with her friend for the masjid.

 On my grandmother’s return, we would sit along the edges of the dastarkhwan to relish the tsyot, which was eaten with one other main dish and rice.
 Perhaps this tsyot, from those Fridays, was the first thing I learnt to make when I was growing up.
 And today, in my kitchen in Germany, it is still my go-to relish.